Table of Contents

 Menaggio is on the western shore of the lake.
 This beautiful town combines natural beauty with recreational activities to offer an exhilarating time away from city life.

-Boasting breathtaking historic walks along the shore and botanical gardens hidden in higher hamlets, Menaggio easily wins the hearts of nature lovers.
+Boasting of beautiful trails along the shore and botanical gardens hidden in higher hamlets, Menaggio easily wins the hearts of nature lovers.

 Golf lovers should visit the Menaggio & Cadenabbia Golf Club, the second-oldest golf club in the country.
 Founded in the early 20th century, the 18-hole gold course offers charming views of the city and the lake.